facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 }
 ```

-> NOTE: It is important to use the `@objc` modifiers to ensure the class and functions are exported properly to the Objective-C runtime.
+> It is important to use the `@objc` modifiers to ensure the class and functions are exported properly to the Objective-C runtime.

 Then create a private implementation file that will register the required information with React Native: